16 October 2011

-Tomorrow, a one-hour documentary on which I’ve been working, RBS: Inside the Bank That Ran Out of Money, will be shown on BBC One Scotland.
-The film should be networked across the UK before the end of the year.
-(The full one-hour movie is available to watch here).
+A one-hour documentary on which I’ve been working, RBS: Inside the Bank That Ran Out of Money airs on BBC One Scotland tomorrow.
+The film should be networked across the UK before the end of this year.

 The investigative documentary charts the rise and fall of Royal Bank of Scotland, starting with its £21bn takeover of NatWest in February 2000, and ending with its ignominious collapse in October 2008.
 At the time of its failure, just a year after its catastrophic €71bn takeover of ABN Amro, RBS was the costliest bank in the world to bail-out, requiring a total capital injection of £45.5 billion from the British taxpayer.